ajrtvo/StrongPasswordGenerator/README.md

 # Strong Password Generator and Credential Manager
-A Python application that generates strong password combinations and securely stores them in a encrypted file.
+A Python application that generates strong password combinations and securely stores them in an encrypted file.
 With this tool, you can create complex, unique passwords for your accounts, and access them when needed.
 This application is designed to prioritize security and ease of use.
 Say goodbye to weak passwords and the hassle of remembering them.

 # Features
-Strong Password Generator: Create complex and secure passwords based on user custom settings.
+- Strong Password Generator: Create complex and secure passwords based on user custom settings.<br>
-Credential Manager: Store and manage passwords associated with your accounts securely.
+- Credential Manager: Store and manage passwords associated with your accounts securely.<br>
-Cross-platform: Works on Windows, macOS, and Linux.
+- Cross-platform: Works on Windows, macOS, and Linux.<br>
-Command-line Interface: User-friendly CLI for easy interaction.
+- Command-line Interface: User-friendly CLI for easy interaction.<br>

 # Getting Started
 # First Run